Micah-T/micah-torcellini/pages/philip/timeline.md

 - [1218~1219] {University of Paris} Bishop excommunicates the scholars; Philip extendes excommunication
 - [1219] {University of Paris} Pope Honorius III removes chancellor's power of imprisonment
 - [1222] {University of Paris} Papal bull makes a temporary compromise
-- [1222] Abbot of Ste.
-Geneviève-du-Mont grants teaching license.
+- [1222] {University of Paris} Abbot of Ste.
+Geneviève-du-Mont grants teaching licenses.
 Papal bull says that chancellor can't prevent that.
 - [1225] {University of Paris} Papal legate destroys university seal
 - [1229~1230] {University of Paris} The Great Dispersion
 - [1231-04-13] {University of Paris} <i>Parens Scientiarum</i>